willmendesneto/frontend-search/README.md

+# Frontend search

+> Start your searches easily via CLI

-# This repository was merged on Oh-My-Zsh project
+## This repository was merged on Oh-My-Zsh project

 > Please send your pull requests for Oh-My-Zsh repository (https://github.com/robbyrussell/oh-my-zsh/tree/master/plugins/frontend-search)

+## Why activate this repository again?

 Unfortunately, On-My-Zsh repository is not being updated regularly.
 So that I'm activating this repository again until some changes comes to the master.

+This solution is totally temporary and I'll create Pull Requests for all features, fixes or changes done in this repository.

 ## Rationale ##

 The idea for this script is to help searches in important doc contents from frontend.

 ## Instalation ##